Income Tax for NRI - What is Non-Resident Indian (NRI)? Taxable income with Web Online CA

 What Income is Taxable for NRIs in India?

-As an NRI, you are liable to pay tax only on the income that is either earned in India or received in India.
-Any income generated outside India is not taxed in India for NRIs.
+If you are an NRI, you are only required to pay tax on income that is earned in India or received in India.
+Income earned abroad is not taxable in India, provided you fall under the NRI category.

 Special Tax Treatment for Certain Investments